 Oh Sheldon Adelson, you ultra-rich ultra-douche, is there anything you can’t take and make it all the more ridiculously obnoxious?

 As reported by the Associated Press, Sheldon Adelson, chairman and CEO of the Las Vegas Sands Corporation, and the 24th richest man in the world, made a rare courtroom appearance in Las Vegas on Thursday.
 Adelson’s Sands Corporation is currently being sued for upwards of 300 million dollars by businessman Richard Suen for breach of contract and money owed, following Suen’s claim he successfully arranged licensing for The Sands Corp to open casinos in the Chinese Administrative region of Macao.
+You can make sure to find the USA friendly casinos online and get gambling and win real money.

 The AP reports that, upon taking the stand in defense the Sands Corporation, Adelson, 79, risked being held in contempt of court by supposedly waving around pamphlets advertising his Macao holdings – pamphlets which had not been cleared by the court as evidence (Adelson was ultimately cleared, and no mistrial was declared).
 But, here’s where things start to get a little weird.
 Like, Howard-Hughes-Tissue-Box-For-Shoes weird.
 According to the AP: